 - Make an indoor sandbox with pantry items, like oatmeal!

-- Rice crispies are awesome for sensory play, they crunch!
-From Dirt and Boogers
+- Messy Motherhood knows rice crispies are awesome for sensory play, they crunch!

 - Make a necklace with Fruity-Os or just a sensory tub is fun too from No Time for Flash Cards.